mattbrocklehurst/mattbrocklehurst/README.md

 I build high-performance control logic for hardware that refuses to cooperate.

-I specialize in the "Dark Matter" of systems engineering: reverse-engineering proprietary protocols, stabilizing kernel-level synchronization, and modernizing industrial hardware.
-I thrive in the space between the PCB and the application layer—where the documentation ends and the logic begins.
+I specialize in the **Hardware-Software Boundary**: reverse-engineering proprietary protocols, stabilizing kernel-level synchronization, and modernizing industrial hardware.
+I thrive in the space where the documentation ends and the logic begins—translating noisy physical inputs into stable, production-grade systems.

 ---